Sat.Nov 26, 2016 - Fri.Dec 02, 2016

 HR Bartender

-During this year’s Women in Technology event at the HR Technology Conference , one of the speakers made the statement, “I will not compromise my personal style.” ” I’ve been thinking about the comment for a while now.
+During this year’s Women in Technology event at the HR Technology Conference , one of the speakers made the statement, “I will not compromise my personal style.”
+I’ve been thinking about the comment for a while now.
 I get it, the spirit of the comment is that we should be our authentic selves.
 But, it also made me realize there are moments when we may need to compromise our style.
-I have a tendency to think of style as part of our brand.

 article thumbnail